barbossod/test-repository/README.md

 ## Description

+Project is about REST API in store.
+It used PostgreSQL (but may use every DB because of an SQLAlchemy)

 ## Implementation

-This project is implemented using Flask, and is a REST API for store.
+This project is implemented using Flask, Flask-RESTful, Flask-SQLAlchemy and Flask-JWT.